|

 The eastern and central parts of Lesvos are carpeted with olive groves and pine forests, as well as oak, chestnut, beech and plane trees.

-Lesvos has fertile soils and plenty of farms within its green valleys and plains.
+Lesvos island has fertile soils and plenty of farms within its green valleys and plains.
 The landscape is carpeted with millions of olive trees and dense pine forests.

 Lesvos olive oil is reputedly among the best in Greece.